djjd47130/Weather/README.md

 3. Logo to represent the selected service.
 4. All the properties which are supported for different info types.

+### Current State

+This project is currently in massive development, and is not yet ready for production use.
+The whole concept of the project is still up in the air, but slowly becoming established.

+The most complete service implemented so far is Weather Underground.
+Originall, OpenWeatherMap was the first.
+But the project was started over again in favor for the differences of Weather Underground, and that's when support was added for multiple services.
+Since then, more services have been added.

+There was a nearly complete version of the entire library before this project.
+However, it was not scalable.
+Everything was hard-coded in a single unit.
+This project aims to separate the services, and add support for new services in the future.
+It also aims to create a new web API which can dynamically integrate with any of the given services - but be converted into the same standard as this library accomplishes with its interfaces.

 ### Future Plans

 In the end, this entire system will be encapsulated inside a single component which can be installed into the Delphi IDE.
 It provides a multi-threaded environment which in turn automatically fetches weather data on a schedule.

-Another major idea is to merge multiple weather data sources into one, averaging out each data point.
+Another major concept (already in the works) is to merge multiple weather data sources into one, averaging out each data point.
 This helps accomplish the following:

 1. More realistic weather data based on averages.
 2. Fill in pieces of weather data which are only supported by certain services.

+Another project, started but put on the side, is to create a new Web API which allows developers to get weather data in the same standard format as this library's interfaces - but in JSON format.